zatosource/ide-pycharm/README.md

 - PyCharm Professional
 - PyCharm Community
-- IntelliJ Community with the Python plugin installed
+- IntelliJ IDEA Community with the Python plugin installed
-- IntelliJ Ultimate with the Python plugin installed
+- IntelliJ IDEA Ultimate with the Python plugin installed

 ## Passwords
 The passwords of your configured Zato servers are stored in your IDE's [password safe](https://www.jetbrains.com/help/idea/reference-ide-settings-password-safe.html).
 If you configured the password safe to not store passwords, then you will be prompted for a password the first time a file is uploaded to the configured default Zato server.